chamith05/MyRepo/README.txt

-This is the file on local machine. edit again by isuru
+This is the file on local machine eke. edit kale mama

 meka maru kala
-dan wadada? , isuru
+dan wadada? , isuru - me mokada

 I add some lines and see it.
  add new line

 new line
+onna monawath damme naha